glideroggan/dream/readme.md

   - components
   - services
   - repositories
-- ✔️There is a bit of a mess with the workflow complete events.
-We should take a look at this
 - change the welcome widget to be more introductive
   - it should be able to close
     - so widget preference needs a repository